 KuvA Research Days 2024, Day 1: Taking Back the Museum

-The first day of the KuvA Research Days is invited to take a reflective look back to examine the kinds of relationships that have been identified and addressed.
+The first day of the KuvA Research Days invites us to take a reflective look back and to examine the kinds of relationships that have been identified and addressed during the research project.

 Photo: Hanna Guttorm A wire painting and videography workshop at the Emiliano Zapata elementary school in the community of Puwarika in Western Mexico.